matvilaverde/nextjs-learn-course/README.md

 Simplified version of the financial dashboard, based on NextJS's public tutorial.

-Main base is on React and JavaScript.
+Main base is on React and TypeScript.

 At the end of the 16 steps, the project will contain: